Healthy Roasted Butternut Squash Hummus

 - Bring to a boil, skimming surface as needed.
 Cook until the chickpeas are very soft, 50-60 minutes.

 - Drain and remove the skin; set aside.

 - Preheat oven to 400 F.

-- Rub a little of olive oil over insides of butternut squash
+- Rub a little of olive oil all over the butternut squash

-- Place olive oil-rubbed-side down on a baking sheet and roast until soft, for about 35-40 minutes.
+- Place it cut-side down on a baking sheet and roast until soft, for about 35-40 minutes.